ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 ![](framework1.png)

 ### Notes:
+-Please appropriately assign the corresponding path of directory containing assembled FMT contig files (e.g. FMT_HGT, which contains pre-FMT recipient, post-FMT recipient, and Donor contig files and Orders), taxonomic database, and gene annotation reference database in the corresponding file (e.g. HGT_main_implementing.sh, qc_annotation.py, convert.sh, and etc.).
+Full details are available in annotations of each computational script;

-For user who attempt to process long-reads sequencing data (e.g. PacBio type) by HGTector, please revise "./root.sh" in line 253 of HGT_main_implementing.sh as "./root1.sh".
+-For user who attempt to process long-reads sequencing data (e.g. PacBio type) by HGTector, please revise "./root.sh" in line 253 of HGT_main_implementing.sh as "./root1.sh";

+-Please feel free to contact us via Chen2422679942@163.com and we are willing to provide any necessary assistance for implementing HGTector.